|British Sky Tours||

 How do we work out the cost of your tour?

-For a sky tour we need a car to bring you to the airfield, an aircraft with your sky guide, after landing another car with our French guide for the ground tour, plus the aircraft and that original car to take you home afterwards - these ingredients are required for one passenger or eight.
+For a sky tour we need a car with a chauffeur to bring you to the airfield, an aircraft with your sky guide, after landing another car with our French guide for the ground tour, plus the aircraft and that original chauffeur car to take you home afterwards - these ingredients are required for one passenger or eight.

 Anyone can squash adults into a small aircraft but this is far from comfortable, not always pleasant on a hot or cloudy day, and in any case makes it difficult for all passengers to look simultaneously at places on the ground, let alone take photographs.